Adroiti/docs-for-code-review-tools/tfsec/aws-iam-no-password-reuse.md

-Pattern: IAM Password policy should prevent password reuse
+Pattern: Allowed reuse of passwords for AWS IAM

 Issue: -

 ## Description

 IAM account password policies should prevent the reuse of passwords.
 The account password policy should be set to prevent using any of the last five used passwords.

-**Resolution**: import (.
+**Resolution**: Prevent password reuse in the policy.

 ## Examples